govhack-science/govhack-science.github.io/contributing.md

 > Detail at a high-level what goes where (www/comp portal/Hackerspace?)
 > Link to categories below

+> Callout what locations/regions *must* contribute even if they have their own site

 # Techos
 > Hey, if you're comfortable using GitHub's web interface and understanding Markdown you can do all of this yourself live on the repo.
 Just apply for access ...